Ready To Own Your Search Results?

 Brand reputation isn't a vanity metric.
 It directly impacts revenue, customer acquisition costs, pricing power, and your ability to attract top talent.
 The data is unambiguous.

 Brand reputation online directly influences purchase decisions.
-BrightLocal's consumer survey data shows that 98% of consumers read online reviews for local businesses, and 49% trust online reviews as much as personal recommendations from friends and family.
+BrightLocal's Local Consumer Review Survey shows that the overwhelming majority of consumers read online reviews for local businesses, and roughly half trust online reviews as much as personal recommendations from friends and family.
 When your brand reputation is strong, your conversion rates reflect it.

 For financial services and fintech brands, LTV is especially reputation-dependent.
 A forex broker or crypto exchange with a clean brand reputation online will retain clients through market volatility.
 One with negative reviews and unresolved complaints will see churn spike during the first downturn.